jayniz/lacerda/README.markdown

 # Minimum term

 This shall be a framework so that in each of our services one can define what messages it publishes and what messages it consumes.
-That way when changing what one service publishes or consumes, one cann immediately see the effects on our other services.
+That way when changing what one service publishes or consumes, one can immediately see the effects on our other services.

 ## Prerequesites
-Most of the stuff happens in the `/ruby` directory right now.
-Go there, and

   - install drafter via `brew install --HEAD https://raw.github.com/apiaryio/drafter/master/tools/homebrew/drafter.rb`